bbtwozzz/MaizeBKN/README.md

 ### ✨ Key Features

-- **🚀 Ultra-Lightweight Design:** By implementing channel pruning alongside structural reorganization, our model successfully cuts down the parameter count by 38.1% and lowers computational overhead by 5% against the baseline.
+- **🚀 Ultra-Lightweight Design:** By implementing channel pruning alongside structural reorganization, our model successfully cuts down the parameter count by **38.1%** and lowers computational overhead by **5%** against the baseline.
 This streamlined design is perfectly tailored for high-throughput phenotyping pipelines.
 - **🎯 State-of-the-Art Precision:** Achieves an Average Precision (**AP**) of **98.89%** and an average confidence score of **87.15%** on the standardized **MaizeSeedling-Calib** dataset.
 - **📏 High-Resolution Phenotyping:** The average measurement error for phenotypic parameters is **less than 2 mm**, providing millimetric accuracy that rivals or surpasses manual measurement.
 - **🔍 Weakly-Supervised Boundary Awareness:** Novel integration of a boundary detector with **pseudo-labels**, allowing the model to focus on hard-to-distinguish organ boundaries without requiring pixel-level semantic segmentation labels.
-- **🧬 Practical Breeding Value:** Validated in real-world scenarios, the model successfully quantified **shade avoidance responses** induced by low light, proving its effectiveness in screening excellent germplasm for dense planting.
+- **🧬 Practical Breeding Value:** Tested under practical conditions, our pipeline accurately measures low-light-induced **shade avoidance traits**.
+This demonstrates its strong potential as a reliable tool for identifying high-density tolerant maize varieties during germplasm selection.
 ---

 ## 📂 MaizeSeeding-Calib